 As Dr. Baird and Tony the Phil walked past the bar to the front door, Tony supported at the elbow by the doctor, Stan Rittman, sitting at the bar, looked down into the bourbon in front of him.
 There were three ice cubes in the glass.
 He liked the way the bourbon interacted with the cold.

 On the street the doctor hailed a cab.
-Walking past, Stan overheard the address the doctor gave the cabbie, and decided to walk.
+Walking past them, Stan overheard the address the doctor gave the cabbie, and decided to walk.
 He would be there practically at the same time, anyway.
 The cab was puling away when he got there.
-He watched the two men enter the building, waited, a moment, and followed them inside.
-They were waiting at the elevator, their backs to him.
-He watched them get inside the elevator, and when he saw it had stopped at the 5thfloor, he walked across the lobby to the pay phone.
+He watched the two men enter the building, waited a moment, and followed them inside.
+They were standing at the elevator, their backs to him.
+He watched them get inside the elevator, and when he saw it had stopped on the 5thfloor, he walked across the lobby to the pay phone.